ray-project/ray/doc/source/advanced.rst

 Accelerator Types
 ------------------

 Ray supports resource specific accelerator types.
 The `accelerator_type` field can be used to force to a task to run on a node with a specific type of accelerator.
-Under the hood, the accelerator type option is implemented as a custom resource demand of ``"gpu_type:<type>": 0.001``.
+Under the hood, the accelerator type option is implemented as a custom resource demand of ``"accelerator_type:<type>": 0.001``.
 This forces the task to be placed on a node with that particular accelerator type available.
 This also lets the multi-node-type autoscaler know that there is demand for that type of resource, potentially triggering the launch of new nodes providing that accelerator.

 .. code-block:: python